 EPL 3638 was first granted to Dunefield in November of 2006.
 On November 6, 2007, MME awarded a two-year renewal of EPL 3638 for nuclear fuel to Dunefield.
-The licence has been renewed at two year intervals and will next expire on November 6, 2019.
+The licence expired on November 6, 2019 and an application to renew the licence has been made.
 The Company has maintained its environmental clearance, paid its annual fees and submitted its required monthly, quarterly and annual reports.